modons/LMR/docs/quick_recon.rst

 Running LMR_lite
 ----------------

-After making the configuration changes the reconstruction is ready for launch!
+After making the configuration change the reconstruction is ready for launch!

 If you installed an Anaconda environment, make sure that you have the correct one activated.
 E.g., ::